 Hello, everyone!
 How was your Labor day weekend?
 I hope you had a fabulous time and fabulous food to boot.

 G and I spent the last three days mostly cooped up in the house as our previously planned out-of-town trip was waylaid by the taillights of our van suddenly not working.
 To add to the aggravation, the auto shop we usually bring our old clunker to for repairs was closed for the long weekend.
 We couldn’t very well be driving around with a busted taillight and risk a ticket or worse, an accident, so home we stayed.
 Ugh.

 Charro beans or otherwise known as cowboy beans are, indeed, comfort food at its best.
 These Mexican-style beans start with frijoles de olla which basically means beans from the pot.
-The tender beans are simmered anew in bacon, chorizo, onions, garlic, tomatoes, and chili peppers for a rich, smoky taste to compliment your favorite Mexican dinner entrees or Sunday breakfasts.
+The tender beans are simmered anew in bacon, chorizo, onions, garlic, tomatoes, and chili peppers for a rich, smoky taste.

 Before I blogged full time in what feels like a lifetime ago but was just April of this year, I managed the dietary department of a skilled nursing facility and worked with a predominantly Hispanic crew.
-Almost every day, my staff would bring food from home to share with everyone in the department for lunch and more often than not, charro beans were part of our feast.
+Every day, my staff would bring food from home and everyone in the department would group together at lunch time to share in the delicious bounty.
+Most often than not, you’ll find charro beans a part of our feast.